Tips for Overcoming Pre-Shift Anxiety in Nursing

 Journaling about why you became a nurse can be done in the morning before a shift to rewire the brain, to focus on the positive aspects of the job.

-5. Practice relaxation and mindfulness techniques.
+5. Practice Relaxation and Mindfulness Techniques

-Practices such as meditation, guided imagery, and deep breathing exercises can be used in the morning before a shift as well.
+Practices such as meditation, guided imagery, stretching, yoga and deep breathing exercises can be used in the morning before a shift as well.
 These mindfulness practices help keep the mind focused on the present, slow the heart rate, and truly relax the body and mind.

-6. Talk to someone.
+6. Talk to Someone

-7. Leave it at the door.
+7. Leave It at the Door

 Browse Jobs